apacdevpmmresources/Singapore/README.md

-# This repo contains resources for the events happend in Singapore
+# This repo contains resources for events that happened in Singapore.